Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzSqlServerVirtualNetworkRule.md

 ## SYNTAX

 ```
-Set-AzureRmSqlServerVirtualNetworkRule -VirtualNetworkRuleName <String> -VirtualNetworkSubnetId <String>
+Set-AzSqlServerVirtualNetworkRule -VirtualNetworkRuleName <String> -VirtualNetworkSubnetId <String>
  [-IgnoreMissingVnetServiceEndpoint] [-AsJob] -ServerName <String> [-ResourceGroupName] <String>
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 This command modifies the configuration of an Azure SQL Server Virtual Network Rule.
-To control the set of virtual network rules in the server, use 'Add-AzureRmSqlServerVirtualNetworkRule' and 'Remove-AzureRmSqlServerVirtualNetworkRule' instead.
+To control the set of virtual network rules in the server, use 'Add-AzSqlServerVirtualNetworkRule' and 'Remove-AzSqlServerVirtualNetworkRule' instead.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> $virtualNetworkRule = Set-AzureRmSqlServerVirtualNetworkRule -ResourceGroupName rg -ServerName serverName -VirtualNetworkRuleName virtualNetworkRuleName -VirtualNetworkSubnetId virtualNetworkSubnetId
+PS C:\> $virtualNetworkRule = Set-AzSqlServerVirtualNetworkRule -ResourceGroupName rg -ServerName serverName -VirtualNetworkRuleName virtualNetworkRuleName -VirtualNetworkSubnetId virtualNetworkSubnetId
 ```

 Modifies an existing virtual network rule with the new virtual network subnet id which contains information about the new virtual network